vs comparison

 Choose Nomic if…

-Firms that need deep document intelligence — drawing review, code compliance checking, specification search, and submittal automation across large project archives.
+Firms that need deep, agent-driven review and coordination — drawing review, code compliance checking, specification search, and submittal automation across large project archives.

 Choose Cogram if…